futuregrid/manual/doc/source/account.rst

 Quickstart
 ============

-If you have not created a project on FutureGrid before we recommend that you **do not use the quickstart guide** and instead read the full documentation.
+If you have never created a project on FutureGrid, we recommend that you **do not use the quickstart guide** and instead read the full documentation.
 To remind you what you have to do here are a couple steps that you need to do: